What is Credit Risk Management?

 In this, the Lender may decide the Sectors in which he will be Active in Lending the funds to the Borrower as it will have a massive impact on the NPA Ratios of the Company.
 Since many defaults are happening in the Jewellery Sector in India due to the Nirav Modi Scam, the Lender may decide not to take any exposure in this Segment to any kind of Borrower as the Chances of the Borrower becoming insolvent are more.

-Hence Sector Exposure is one of the Most important Credits Risk Management Technique to minimize the Loan Loss Reserves.
+Hence Sector Exposure is one of the Most important Credits Risk Management Techniques to minimize the Loan Loss Reserves.

 Hence Credit Risk Management is one of the Important Tool in any Lending Company to survive in the Long Term since without proper Mitigation strategies it will be very difficult to stay in the Lending Business due to the rising NPA’s and Defaults happening.